Backup a database using AWS Lambda container

 └── serverless.yml

-Create the Docker image
+Build the Docker image

-The container image can be created from one of the base images AWS provides that already implements the different runtimes.
+The container image can be created from one of AWS's base images implementing different runtimes.
 You can also create your own custom image, but it must implement the Lambda Runtime API for this to work.
-We will choose the second option to show how to implement the Lambda runtime API on a custom Docker image.

 Open the Dockerfile and replace the content with the following: